-Iron Fish Distillery has released its first farm-distilled whiskeys, aged in their Rick House.
-Michigan’s first farm distillery, situated in Northwest Michigan, will dedicate their inaugural whiskeys to the Arctic Grayling Research Initiative.
+Michigan’s first farm distillery, situated in Northwest Michigan, will continue to dedicate their farm distilled Rye Whiskey to the Arctic Grayling Research Initiative.
 The release will be focused on the successful reintroduction of the iconic Michigan Grayling, extinct for nearly 100 years as a result of land use practices and overfishing in the state.

 Iron Fish Co-founder, Richard Anderson said, “Our guiding principal has been to Return Spirit to Its Origin; in the way it tastes, and in the way it’s handmade, all the while taking inspiration from the migrating fish journeying to their origin up the Betsie River adjacent to our farm.
 The best whiskeys have great taste with a good story, and this is a Michigan story of possibility.”